Can returns from champagne investment sparkle?

 Champagne has higher average production levels than any other high-quality wine region in France, which keeps supply relatively buoyant.
 However, demand has generally matched output growth and remained consistent throughout economic cycles.

-Over the five years to the end of 2022, Champagne has been the second-best performing sub-segment in the Liv-ex 1000 index, which measures the relative investment performance of various categories of fine wines, with an increase of 93% – double the 45.8% growth of the index as a whole, with only Burgundy wines (102.2%) doing better.
+Over the five years to May 2025, Champagne has been the best-performing sub-segment in the Liv-ex 1000 index, which measures the relative investment performance of various categories of fine wines, with an increase of 23.3% – although its five-year growth was 93% at the end of 2022 – compared with 3% for the index as a whole.

-Historically Champagne prices have proved less volatile than those in other high-profile French wine regions such as Burgundy and Bordeaux.
+Historically Champagne prices have proved less volatile than those for wines from other high-profile French regions such as Burgundy and Bordeaux.
 During the global financial crisis, Champagne’s maximum monthly decline was just 2.5%, compared with 15.0% for Bordeaux.
-In general, it adds defensive qualities to investment portfolios, with steady returns and less price turbulence than other wine investments.
+Overall, it adds defensive qualities to investment portfolios, with less volatile returns and price turbulence than other wine investments.

 On the other hand, performance is not always very exciting – for instance, there was an extended period when prices remained flat for around three years from mid-2013.
 However, prices are less subject to different appreciation of vintages than Bordeaux wines, for example.
-Prices for the most prominent brands of Champagne tend to appreciate over time regardless of variations in vintage or quality.
+Prices for the most prominent Champagne brands tend to appreciate over time regardless of vintage or quality.

 Improvement with age